 This easy treatment available at Birdsville will also rid the bird of any other mites including scaly mite at the same time.
 We recommend a precautionary broad spectrum antibiotic in the water as when the mites die it can cause an infection on a stressed bird.
 Birdsville always have avian broad spectrum anti biotics in stock.

 Most commonly seen in budgies, canaries and finches but can affect any bird including chickens.
 Signs of this condition include, crusty looking skin is seen on the face, legs, feet and rarely on the rump.

 Left untreated this condition is fatal but can easily treated.
 Birdsville have a number of different medications to easily treat scaley face and they will look like brand new happy birds again.

 Below are to photo’s of a budgie with a case of scaly face, a burrowing mite (Knemidokoptes) which is quite common in birds especially Budgerigars.
 This mite will affect the tissue around the cere and sometimes the eyelids.
 Just like the bird pictured below it can also affect the legs and feet and if left unchecked this condition will eventually lead to death.

 What is the treatment for scaly face

-Luckily this is very easy to cure completely by using Scaly Face Treatment or Vetafarm Avimec which will kill the mites allowing your birds skin to heal.
+Luckily this is very easy to cure completely by using Avimec is very effective and so is scaley face ointment.
+Both these are stocked at Birdsville which will kill the mites allowing your birds skin to heal.
 During this process it is advisable to have your bird on a good quality seed mix and place vitamins in the bird’s water supply to boost the immune system.
 Our birdsville store always have this medication on hand.
 If you are unsure bring your bird in store and we can check it as well, we can also give some suggestions to stop the condition spreading to other birds if you have them.

 Yeast or Fungal